Tag: Malaysia Airlines

 • GE Aviation Services (Malaysia) Sdn Bhd

-• UTC Aerospace Systems (formerly known as Hamilton Sundstrand)
+• UTC Aerospace Systems (formerly Hamilton Sundstrand)

 • Hawker Pacific (Malaysia) Sdn Bhd